erochest/tardi/docs/control-flow.md

 ### `while ( predicate body -- )`

 Executes body repeatedly while predicate returns true.
 Both predicate and body are lambdas.

+TODO: make clear that nothing is stored between predicate and body. you need to dup yourself
+TODO: while can also use `break` and `continue` words

 ```tardi
 // Simple counter loop